-In August, a court ordered Chevron and Transocean Ltd. (RIG), owner of the rig used at Frade, to suspend all operations in the country.
+In August, a court ordered Chevron and Transocean Ltd. (RIG:US), owner of the rig used at Frade, to suspend all operations in the country.
 Last week the ruling was upheld by the Superior Justice Tribunal, the country’s second-highest court, and may be appealed at the Federal Supreme Court.

 Chevron will “seek all legal means at our disposal” to overturn the ban, the company said in a Sept.
 12 statement after the court order was upheld.
 Transocean said in a separate statement it has many ways to contest the injunction.